pu2clr/SI4735/README.md

 This is the easiest method to install this library.

+#### The image below show the Arduino IDE Manage Libraries interface.

 ![Installing from Arduino IDE 01](extras/images/lib_install_01.png)

+#### The image below show the PU2CLR Si4735 Library finding process.

 <BR>

 ![Installing from Arduino IDE 02](extras/images/lib_install_02.png)

 <BR>

+#### The video below shows how to install the PUCLR Arduino Library on your Arduino IDE.

+{% include libinstalling.html %}

 ### Installing via this repository